9harshit/fellowshipai-resnet-challenge/README.md

   Code Explanation present in notebook and .py files

-  - After downloadling dataset run dataset_handling file to place images in folders based on their class and folder type (Image used in training and of class 1 will      placed in train/1 folder)
+  - After downloadling dataset run dataset_handling.py file to place images in folders based on their class and folder type (Image used in training and of class 1 will      placed in train/1 folder)
   - To run the model with Cutout use resnet18_cutout.ipynb file
   - To run the mode without Cutout use resnet18.ipynb file